HerFri/Judo-The-Gentle-Way/README.md

 * 'Samurai'-font from [fontget.com](https://www.fontget.com/font/samurai-warrior/)
 * 'Shadow'-font from [Google Fonts](https://fonts.google.com/specimen/Shadows+Into+Light?preview.text=Judo%20is%20one%20of%20the%20most%20practised%20psorts%20in%20ur%20anus&preview.text_type=custom)

 The 'Samurai'-font is being used for the headline 'Judo - The Gentle Way' in the header section, representing the lettering that has been drawn with a brush and black ink, which is typical for Japanese calligraphy.
-Moreover, it is being used for the li-elements of the navbar, the <h1> elements in the sections and in the contact-form for the labels.
+Moreover, it is being used for the li-elements of the navbar, the `<h1>`-elements in the sections and in the contact-form for the labels.

 The 'Shadow'-font has been used for the rest of the text in the body.
 Its font style resembles handwritten text with black ink.